-Up until the advent of truly wireless technology, wireless headphones and earphones have had some kind of connector between the left and right channels, be it a wire or a headband.
-With truly wireless earphones, even this short cable is gone, and each earbud features its own battery, DAC, amplifier and Bluetooth chip.
+Up until the advent of true wireless technology, wireless headphones and earphones have had some kind of connector between the left and right channels, be it a wire or a headband.
+With true wireless earphones, even this short cable is gone, and each earbud features its own battery, DAC, amplifier and Bluetooth chip.
 The earbuds individually connect to the source device, or a dominant earbud that is connected to the source then also connects with the second earbud to provide the digital signal.

 Much of the improvements in these earphones can be credited to the in-ear fit, which makes for better noise isolation and a more immersive listening experience.
 The AirPods Pro is also incredibly flexible, and is able to adjust to different tracks on the fly for a comfortable, yet entertaining sound.
 As expected, the AirPods are meant to be used with Apple devices and work best if you have an iPhone or iPad.
-That isn't to say they won't work on Android smartphones or computers, but certain features will only work with an Apple device.
+That isn't to say they won't work on Android smartphones or computers, but certain features will only work with an Apple iOS device.
 But regardless of what device you use it with, the AirPods Pro is an easy and engaging pair of true wireless earphones.

 Buy: AirPods Pro